xinjiav2/xinjiav4/index.md

-it said error unable to find package file so im editing this directly from github anyway im a 14 y/o asian american and i have no idea how this works please help uwu
+it said error unable to find package file so im editing this directly from github anyway yep i have no idea what we are supposed to do nor am i have no i deao waht we currently are doing please help :D